Aesthetic Plastic Surgeons

 Eyelid surgery (known as blepharoplasty) is a corrective procedure that can reduce dark circles or “bags” around the eyes, remove excess skin, and provide a more youthful appearance to the eyes.
 With the aging process, wrinkles, lines, and puffiness contribute to a tired or aged appearance.
-Modern techniques of eyelid surgery not only removed excess tissue, but restore the tissues to a more youthful position correcting the drawn look associated with age.
+Modern techniques of eyelid surgery not only removed excess tissue, but restore the tissues to a more youthful position correcting the drawn look of the central part of the face, associated with age.

 The blepharoplasty surgery is often performed in conjunction with other facial procedures such as a face lift or brow lift.
 You should let us know of any eye problems you have, including problems with dry eyes.